“It’s you, not me”: China’s Subsidies and Global Trade Tensions

 This ambiguity is most evident in industries China considers strategic, where 20 percent of sectors have received over 50 percent of subsidies, with key products such as batteries, solar panels, and electronic vehicles (EVs) among the most endowed.
 One may view this targeted approach to subsidies as geared towards a green transition, but it is equally possible that the purpose of subsidies is to outcompete and drive out foreign producers.

 A case in point is the steel industry.
 China, the world’s largest steel producer, has been accused of flooding international markets with cheap steel, thanks to the wealth of government subsidies distorting market signals.
-Japan and South Korea are looking at anti-dumping actions, India has a variety of China-facing anti-dumping probes, including recently on steel, and the govenrment in Chile has imposed temporary anti-dumping tariffs of 25-34 percent to try to keep their steel makers afloat.
+Japan and South Korea are looking at anti-dumping actions, India has a variety of China-facing anti-dumping probes, including recently on steel, and the government in Chile has imposed temporary anti-dumping tariffs of 25-34 percent to try to keep their steel makers afloat.
 China’s’ subsidy wave has made it the top net exporter of steel in the world—more than double the volume of Japan, which holds the number two spot.

 Steel subsidies also highlight the downstream impacts on the exports of related products.
 For example, the IMF report found the increasing number of steel subsidies was correlated with a 3.5 percent increase in automotive exports.
 This suggests the actual impact of Chinese subsidies on trade is broader than it initially seems with the focus on subsidising strategic industries.
-One report in 2021 examining basic metals sector, for instance, found that an increase in one standard deviation of Chinese subsides interventions reduced exports in the other major economies by a very significant 0.17 percent.
+One report in 2021 examining basic metals sector, for instance, found that an increase in one standard deviation of Chinese subsidy interventions reduced exports in the other major economies by a very significant 0.17 percent.
 Upstream industries can also pass on the effect of the subsidies in the form of cheaper input costs, leading to oversupply in other industries.
 This effect is also present but less effective going from downstream industries to upstream.

 China’s approach to subsidies, as the above indicates, raises many questions.
 But perhaps no more important than understanding what such distortion means for the long-term viability of domestic industries that do not benefit from similar support.
 The challenge, emphatically, has been downward pressure on the private sector, and non-strategic innovation.
 Meanwhile, household consumption has long been a weak point despite China’s rapid economic growth, and has been a key contributor to ongoing subsidies.
 With a mandated five percent GDP to be achieved, the government feels it is only via the outsized role of its manufacturing sector that China can maintain its artificial growth rates.